 3. Social Loafing

 Social loafing refers to the idle activity of a person or group member who pays less effort than other members to achieve a goal.
-Actually, they work very well alone to complete their tasks but spend less effort working in a group.
+They work very well alone to complete their tasks but spend less effort working in a group.
 Therefore, sometimes, social loafing stimulates to makes a group less productive.

 4. Blaming for shared errors